Skip to Main Content

 Whether you have decided your career path or are keeping your options open, achieving your GCSE English Language qualification will positively influence your further education and future career plans: for most jobs, a minimum of grade 4 is essential to access those opportunities.

-Employers maintain that one of the most fundamental skills they look for in their employees is good communication skills and this means confident writing and presentation as well as speaking.
-Developing practical skills such as being able to write a strong covering letter, discussing ideas in a group or delivering engaging presentations can be essential in preparing for your dream career.
+Employers maintain that one of the most fundamental skills they look for in their employees is good communication skills and this means confident reading, writing and presentation skills.
+In addition, developing practical skills such as being able to write a strong covering letter, discussing ideas in a group or delivering engaging presentations can be essential in preparing for your dream career.

-Essentially, this qualification will enhance your CV and improve your employability prospects in a broad spectrum of areas.
+Essentially, this qualification will enhance your CV and improve your employability.

-The English department run several trips throughout the year, including visits to the theatre and universities..
+The English department run trips throughout the year, including visits to the theatre.
+For GCSE, we also offer workshops run by universities, focused on developing presentation and study skills.

 News & Blog